lordazzi/calc-js/README.md

 ![Error example](docs/problem2.png)

-I understand that a problem is generated when you perform a simple calculation using some decimal values, as in the example below:
+The problem is generated when you perform a simple calculation using some decimal values, example:
 ```javascript
 0.2 + 0.1 = 0.30000000000000004
 ```

-But for some reason, I don't know if it is because of something specific to JavaScript or the IEEE 754 specification, but the same problem does not occur when the same result is searched using powers of 10, as in the example:
+But the same problem does not occur when the same result is reached using powers of 10, example:
 ```javascript
 3 / 10 = 0.3
 ```